 While the axiomatic approach is appropriate to analyze traditional IR models, its application to BERT-based models remains limited and somehow inadequate.
-To the best of our knowledge, our study is one of the first to shed light on some matching behaviors of BERT, through the analysis of a simpler counterpart, ColBERT.
-We showed that (i) even if the IDF effect from the axiomatic theory is not enforced, (Col)BERT does have a notion of term importance; (ii) exact matching remains an important component of the model, and is amplified after fine-tuning on relevance; (iii) our analysis gave some hints on the properties of frequent words which tend to capture the contexts in which they appear.
+To the best of our knowledge, our study is one of the first to shed light on matching behavior of BERT, through the analysis of a simpler counterpart, ColBERT.
+We showed that (i) even if the IDF effect from the axiomatic theory is not enforced, (Col)BERT does have a notion of term importance; (ii) exact matching remains an important component of the model, especially for important terms; (iii) our analysis gave some hints on the properties of frequent words which tend to capture the contexts in which they appear.

 Although this work is a first step towards understanding matching properties of BERT in IR, we believe there is much more to uncover by either analyzing a wider range of models, or by extending our analysis of ColBERT to first stage ranking, where retrieval axioms might be more critical.